 Another of the charges related to rude speech that reflected badly on the position of president.
 This is an interesting charge when we consider the language used by modern-day presidents.

 Richard Nixon may have pleaded that he was not a crook, but his decision to resign over the Watergate Scandal speaks volumes.
-We will never know if he would have been impeached or whether the Senate would have failed to reach the majority, just like Clinton, Johnson, and Trump.
+Unfortunately, we will never know if he would have been impeached or whether the Senate would have failed to reach the majority, just like Clinton, Johnson, and Trump.

-The Senate Judiciary Committee did bring about a case to kickstart the impeachment inquiry.
+The Senate Judiciary Committee brought about a case to kickstart the impeachment inquiry.

 Gerald Ford and William O. Douglas

 Another interesting story is that Gerald Ford, a House minority leader in 1970, tried to initiate the impeachment proceedings against William O. Douglas, an Associate Justice.
-Despite a 90-minute speech on the House floor providing evidence for the case, the process didn’t pass that step.
+However, despite a 90-minute speech on the House floor providing evidence for the case, the process didn’t pass that step.

 What does it take to be Impeached?